KristianLyng/varnishfoo/chapter-2.rst

 - ``-p B`` will print request body.
 - ``-p b`` will print response body.

-These can combined, as in the above example with ``-p Hh``.
+These can combined.
+In the above example ``-p H`` and ``-p h`` combine to form ``-p Hh``.
 See ``http --help`` and ``man http`` for details.
+Be aware that there has been some mismatch between actual command line arguments and what the documentation claims in the past, this depends on the version of HTTPie.

-In the example we can now see the original request headers and full response headers.
-This example happens to take place behind a transparent HTTP proxy at a hotel, which creates some mildly interesting results for us.
-We won't dive to much into them right now, but you'll notice the obvious reference in ``X-Cache``, but the advanced reader might also notice that ``Age`` has a value of 81 despite Varnish reporting a cache miss, revealed by the ``X-Varnish`` header having just one number.
-For now, just make a mental note of this - we'll cover the ``Age`` header later in this chapter.
+The example shows the original request headers and full response headers.

 An other thing you'll want to do is use a fake ``Host``-header.
 If you are setting up a Varnish server - or any other Web server - it's useful to test